CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 ### Creating flood patterns

-To set up a flood patter you can either instert them directly into the [database](copernica-docs:Mailerq/database-access) or add them using the management console.
+To set up a flood pattern you can either insert them directly into the [database](copernica-docs:Mailerq/database-access) or add them using the management console.
 The database access documentation shows you all you need to know about which tables are available, to add them using the management console you have to go to the Flood Patterns tab and press 'create new pattern'.
 This will